lsst/dp1_lsst_io/docs/products/images/template_coadd.rst

 Template coadd
 ##############

-The combination of processed images with the best seeing, for a patch of sky and for each of the six LSST filters.
+The combination of processed images with the best seeing, for a patch of sky and for each of the six LSST filters, to be used as a template for difference imaging.

 |template_coadd_doi|

 Access
 ======

-The template coadd images are accessible via the butler, SIA, and TAP services.
+The template coadd images are accessible via the Butler, SIA, and TAP services.

 Butler
 ------